 Generalized Anxiety Disorder

-Someone with generalized anxiety disorder manifests unwarranted amounts of anxiety for months at at a time.
-This extended amount of anxiety can cause many unwanted symptoms, including sleep issues, a hard time controlling their worries, an inability to concentrate, and restlessness.
+Someone with generalized anxiety disorder manifests unwarranted amounts of anxiety for months at a time.
+This extended period of anxiety can cause many unwanted symptoms, including sleep issues, a hard time controlling worries, an inability to concentrate, and restlessness.

 Social Anxiety Disorder

 If someone has a social anxiety disorder, they will do everything they can to avoid social situations where they feel they might be embarrassed or rejected by other people.
 This disorder often makes itself worse by forcing the sufferer to further shun social interactions for fear of being judged.
 This lack of exposure to other people often creates difficulties when it comes to making new friends or even holding down a job.

 In addition to the mental symptoms of anxiety, physical symptoms of anxiety include: